 Since then, the pharmaceutical industry has developed dozens of other antidepressants such as amitriptyline (Elavil), fluoxetine (Prozac) and sertraline (Zoloft).
 Overall, these drugs work a bit better than placebos for alleviating major depression.
 They also come with their own sets of side effects.
 You can read about balancing the benefits and risks of antidepressants at this link.

 Psilocybin, the Magic Mushroom Ingredient, Against Depression:

-About a year ago, two research groups published their findings that psilocybin may decrease depression and anxiety in people with life-threatening cancer.
+A few years ago, two research groups published their findings that psilocybin decreases depression and anxiety in people with life-threatening cancer.
 (We wrote about those studies here.
 We also did an interview with Dr. Jeffrey Guss, one of the researchers.)
-Now a group of British researchers report that psilocybin may be helpful for some people with hard-to-treat depression (Rosemon et al, Neuropharmacology, online, Dec.
-27, 2017).
+Then a group of British researchers reported that psilocybin may be helpful for some people with hard-to-treat depression ( Neuropharmacology, Nov.
+2018).